 Hello fellow readers,

-Which brings me to an observation of two species of birds.
-The all-American robin and a little brown bird, maybe a song sparrow, I looked up in Mom’s bird book.
+If I may share a story of an American robin and a little brown bird, maybe a song sparrow per Mom’s bird book.
 She always had one on hand to identify her feathered friends.
-Mr. and Mrs. Robin were setting up residence for nesting in the viburnum right outside of the kitchen window.
-They were fun to watch; each bringing their collection of yard debris to build the nest.
+Mr. and Mrs. Robin was setting up residence for nesting in the viburnum right outside of the kitchen window.
+They were fun to watch, each bringing their collection of yard debris to build the nest.
 During the rainy spell, I saw Mrs. Robin sitting in the nest.
 In the smoke bush next door, there was a cute little brown bird, maybe two, coming and going.
 Then, in the next day or so, Mrs. Robin was nowhere to be found.
-I noticed two feet from the robin’s nest a smaller, tidier abode that was new to the scene.
-The tightly organized nest mirrored the compact body of the small bird which turns out to be the visiting brown bird from the smoke bush.
+I noticed two feet from the robin’s nest, a smaller, tidier abode that was new to the scene.
+The tightly organized nest mirrored the compact body of the little bird, which turns out to be the visiting brown bird from the smoke bush.
 It seems they may have bullied their way into the viburnum, kicking Mr. and Mrs. Robin out.
-I didn’t witness the invasion though.
-Maybe they didn’t have an argument.
-Maybe the robins just moved on.
+I didn’t witness the invasion, though.
+Maybe they didn’t argue.
+Perhaps the robins just moved on.

-Seems to me there is plenty of room in the viburnum to share.
+It seems to me there is plenty of room in the viburnum to share.
 Though the birds look different, they are very much the same.
-Needing the same nourishment and water.
-Having the same instincts to build a nest to raise their families.
-They have the same challenges of Mother Nature; weather and invaders that may steel their eggs or their young.
+They need the same nourishment and water and have the same instincts to build a nest to raise their families.
+They have the same challenges of Mother Nature; weather and invaders that may steal their eggs or their young.